nlnzcollservices/Tiktok_collecting_tool/README.md

 3. Click "Run!" to start the downloading process.
 4. Let the app open a FireFox instance drived by "geckodriver.exe" and selenum.
 Refresh a page if asked.
 Complete a cute TikTok puzzle to prove that you are human.

+5. **Filter and Extract Playlist Videos:**

+Unfortunately, the app cannot download from the playlists.
+If you would like limited content, use the tool and then filter downloaded video.

+If you would like to copy certain playlist videos after collecting to separate folder, you can use `filter_output_by_playlist_tool.py`.
+Run the script, it will open small window, enter the playlist link, the folder with your videos, and the folder for playlist videos.
+The script will take all titles from the playlist, compare them with the .description file content, and copy them to the "playlist" folder changing names to titles.

 ## Maintenance